kalmontee/chicons/README.md

 # Fair-Space
-Fair Space is an online apartment listing website, offering renters access to information on available units for rent listed by directly by landlords themselves.
+Fair Space is an online apartment listing website, offering renters access to information on available units for rent posted directly by landlords themselves.
 It's powered by Google Maps, and Rent Estimate APIs to give the consumer the information needed to list and look for fair rental prices.

-Fair Space creates easy access to its listings and makes simple for landlords to post their apartmemts for rent.
-The website and mobile resposible and offers a simple navigation bar for users to easily manuver from page to page.
+Fair Space gives easy access to its listings and makes it simple for landlords to post their apartmemts for rent.
+The website is mobile responsive and offers a simple navigation bar for users to easily manuver from page to page.

 Please Click on this [link](https://sleepy-brook-31584.herokuapp.com/) to Check the App out.